 The “Zuiderzee Works” is a large land reclamation and protection project that started in the early 20th century.
 The “Delta Works” is a similar project in the Southern part of the country.

-The projects started in 1920 and due to its immense scale, were only finished on May 10, 1997.
+The projects started in 1920 and due to their immense scale, were only finished on May 10, 1997.
 Both projects are the largest hydraulic engineering projects undertaken by the Netherlands during the twentieth century.

 7. The Panama Canal